lukaslangrock/ShutdownTimerClassic/README.md

 Thus you should be careful to use this mode as it might result in a failed shutdown.
 *The graceful mode applies to all power actions which force close apps and is not exclusive to a shutdown.*

 By default, the countdown window will be always on top of every other window so you don't forget that you have an active shutdown timer.
 The countdown can also be hidden by selecting the "Run in background" checkbox under the dropdown menu.
+If the countdown is already running you can just right click anywhere in the countdown window to bring up a menu with the option to minimize the countdown to the background.
+It can also be brought back from the background by using the tray menu (described below).

 ![Screenshot of the main menu with extended combobox](Screenshots/Menu2.png)